choulab/lab-website/content/project/arpanet/index.md

 slides: ""
 ---

-We design DNA sequences to serve as artificial transcription factors to make in vitro gene regulatory networks scalable and programmable
+We design nucleic acid-based transcription factors to make in vitro gene regulatory networks scalable and programmable